hemnath-github/RTA_CaseStudy/README.md

 Data Source: This data set is collected from Addis Ababa Sub city police departments for Masters research work.

-During Data Cleaning steps and processes their documentation attached separately in word document.
+During data cleaning steps and processes their documentation attached separately in word document.

 All the analysis results and keynotes are attached pdf file.